-In this final lesson of the week, we are going to look back at the features of a Persuasive text, a newspaper editorial, and compare it with how the same issue is handled in an Informational / Expository text that we read last week about vaping (Lesson 7).
+In this final lesson of the week we are going to look back at the features of a Persuasive text, a newspaper editorial, and compare it with how the same issue is handled in an Informational / Expository text that we read last week about vaping (Lesson 7).

-You will remember the report we read about what scientific research has told us about vaping, research has told us about vaping and the smoking of electronic cigarettes.
-We will be looking again at that text in this lesson but before that, we are going to look at a newspaper editorial on the same topic.
+You will remember the report we read about what scientific research has told us about vaping, the smoking of electronic cigarettes.
+We will be looking again at that text in this lesson but before that we are going to look at a newspaper editorial on the same topic.
 It takes a much stronger view about what to do about vaping - it advocates or argues for banning it altogether.